 As of right now, YouTube is the second most popular website on the internet.
 To put this in perspective, the next most visited music streaming website is Spotify at rank 69.
-Based on this data, if you’re not using YouTube to promote your music then you’re missing out on a humongous chunk of your potential audience.
+Based on this data, if you’re not using YouTube to promote your band or to promote your recording studio then you’re missing out on a humongous chunk of your potential audience.
 Uploading your music to YouTube will provide a bigger spotlight for you to be heard and much like Spotify playlists, music YouTube channels can provide you get a leg up over the competition.
 Today we’re going to take a look at how you can use YouTube to boost your plays, garner exposure and generate some revenue!

 Your Brand, Your Channel

 Many artists prefer to have their own channels for distributing their music.
 There is a multitude of reasons why you might want to take this approach including control and revenue.
-However, starting from scratch means that you’re going to have to do some serious research and quite a bit of social media work in order to generate those plays.
+However, starting from scratch means that you’re going to have to do some serious research and implement marketing strategies using social media in order to generate those plays.
 Great content is always the most important element but if nobody knows it’s there to see, it’s never going to grow.
-Let’s look at some of the pros for having your own music YouTube channel.
+Let’s look at some of the pros of having your own music YouTube channel.

 Another fantastic reason to have complete control over all your own content is revenue.
 Almost everybody wants to get paid for doing what they love and YouTube has made this dream a reality for so many people.
 Musicians can use the platform to spread their music and to interact with their audience in a way that music streaming services cannot offer.
 Equally, YouTube (eventually) gives you the chance to monetise this content and generate an income stream from your videos.